 Welcome to the General Psychology online campus course.
 This course's intent is to allow students to explore the field of psychology.
-General Psychology falls under the category of Behavioral Social Science and is marked as a core course under general education.
-Each topic that students explore covers research, theories, and culture in psychology.
+General Psychology falls under the category of that students explore covers research, theories, and culture in psychology.
 Through assignments and course objectives (critical thinking exercises, quizzes, discussion, student learning outcomes), students will learn to explore, discover, and describe various fields of psychology and meet degree requirements for specific programs at this college.